 - Kirkland Organic Chicken Stock

 What’s Gluten Free at Costco?

 Below is my attempt at sharing some of the many gluten-free finds I’ve found at Costco.

-Please note that every Costco is different, and they change merchandise often.
+Please note that every Costco is different, and that each store changes merchandise often.

 Some of these gluten-free brands may not be available at your Costco or were once available and are no longer in-stock.
 Please note that I typically shop at the Costco in Lone Tree, Colorado.

 Pasta and Grains